 Sacha read law at the University of Manchester.
 She was a Ph.D student at the University of Manchester, passing with no corrections in 2017.
 Her doctoral thesis is titled 'The Pre-Conception Welfare Principle: A Case Against Regulation'.

-Her latest publication, 'The pre-conception welfare principle: a critical analysis' was published in Law, Innovation and Technology in 2018.
+Her last publication, 'The pre-conception welfare principle: a critical analysis' was published in Law, Innovation and Technology in 2018.
 (DOI: 10.1080/17579961.2018.1455022)

-Administrative Role: Academic Support, Disability.
+Administrative Role: Academic Lead on Disability Support.